John Cartwright (legal scholar)

-John Cartwright (born 1957) is the Professor of the Law of Contract at the University of Oxford, a Student (Fellow) of Christ Church, and a qualified Solicitor.
-He sat Honour Moderations in Classics in 1978, but decided to become a lawyer and transferred courses, gaining a BA in Jurisprudence from the university in 1981.
-Afterwards, he read the BCL.

-Cartwright was appointed an Official Student of Christ Church after graduation and has been a Tutor of Law since 1982.
-In 2004 he was appointed Reader in the Law of Contract at the university.
-He has been Professor of the Law of Contract since 2008.
+John Cartwright (born 1957) is Emeritus Professor of the Law of Contract at the University of Oxford, and Emeritus Student (Fellow) of Christ Church, and a qualified Solicitor (now not practising).
+As a student at Oxford between 1977 and 1982 he read Honour Moderations in Classics, the BA in Jurisprudence and the BCL.
+In 1982 he was appointed an Official Student and Tutor in Law at Christ Church, and Lecturer in the Law Faculty.
+In 2004 he was appointed Reader in the Law of Contract at the University, and Professor of the Law of Contract in 2008.